 If job candidates prove knowledgeable in government regulations and have previous airfreight experience, they might be hired without a bachelor's degree.
 Employers often choose candidates with 1-5 years of previous experience in the field.
 At the very least, applicants need to have a high school diploma.

 According to a sampling of November 2010 job postings for export documentation specialists on Monster.com, other requirements for export documentation specialists included strong organizational and communication skills, as well as an eye for detail.
 Applicants also were expected to be able to multitask and work in a fast-paced environment.
 Most employers also sought job candidates who were proficient in Microsoft Office Suite.

 Salary and Job Outlook

 Bookkeeping, accounting and auditing clerks, including export-documents clerks, made a median annual salary of $35,170 as of May 2012, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS projects about-average job growth for this occupational group from 2010 to 2020.
+The BLS projects 11% job growth for this occupational group from 2012 to 2022.

 Related to Export Documentation Specialist: Job Description and Requirements

 - Recently Updated